Published 2024

 Analyzing the above 15 procedure categories across all surgeon specialties, general surgeons generated 23% of WRVUs in urban areas and 26% of WRVUs in rural areas (Exhibit V-12).
 These urban/rural proportions differ by procedure category.
 For the category “Endoscopy - Upper G.I.”, general surgeons generated 55% of WRVUs in urban areas and 69% of WRVUs in rural areas.
 The increase in use of general surgeons to provide Endoscopy - Upper G.I. procedures in rural areas appears to be driven largely by the reduction in procedures provided by thoracic surgeons.

 Practice patterns of general surgeons in rural versus urban areas suggest that per capita use of general surgeons to provide care to Medicare beneficiaries is 13.1% higher in rural areas compared to urban areas.
 This accounts for the lower availability of specialist surgeons in rural areas.
 Based on this, HWSM assumes overall demand for general surgeons is 13.1% higher in rural areas than urban areas regardless of insurance type of patient.
-These geographic differences in practice patterns raise three issues for modeling:
+These geographic differences in practice patterns raise two issues for modeling:

-• Adjustment to the demand projections for specialist surgeons: HWSM models the assumption that at the national level supply and demand for specialist surgeons is in equilibrium.
+- Adjustment to the demand projections for specialist surgeons: HWSM models the assumption that at the national level supply and demand for specialist surgeons is in equilibrium.
 However, because HWSM does not explicitly model the increased demand for general surgeons in non-metropolitan counties to offset lack of specialist surgeons in those areas, HWSM could overstate demand for specialists in non-metropolitan counties and understate demand in metropolitan counties.
-Our analysis found that controlling for subset of services where specialist surgeons and general surgeons overlap, any adjustment to demand for specialist surgeons by metropolitan/non-metropolitan location is very small (an adjustment of 5 FTEs or fewer for each of the 14 surgical subspecialties affected).
-When modeled across all 50 states plus the District of Columbia, and specialty bias by metropolitan/non-metropolitan status is negligible and thus not modeled.
+Our analysis found that controlling for subsets of services where specialist surgeons and general surgeons overlap, any adjustment to demand for specialist surgeons by metropolitan/non-metropolitan location is very small (an adjustment of 5 FTEs or fewer for each of the 14 surgical subspecialties affected).
+When modeled across all 50 states plus the District of Columbia, any specialty bias by metropolitan/non-metropolitan status is negligible and thus not modeled.

 Demand scenarios modeled